booxorg/boox-site/docs/technologies.md

     After the parsing has succeeded, the router will call the action method of the route and pass it all the variables found.

 2. **Controller** will accept the request variables and execute the logic neded to handle it.
 For example, addign the newly registered user to the database, adding a book, marking a book as removed, etc. All of the actions will have an attached controller.
+    1. `BooksController` handles adding (publishBook) and removing a book.
+Also it will serve all the books required by the views.
+When adding a book, the server will verify its existence in the GoodReads and GoogleBooks databases and deny the user adding if it's not present.
+    2. `NotifyController` will handle user notifications about nearby books and reminders

 ## Database